sph-mn/sph-script/readme.md

 # documentation
 ## filesystem
 ### collect-file
-hardlinks or copies all given source-paths into an automatically chosen target directory. one use case is browsing files with a file manager and using right-click actions to collect specific files
+symlink or copies all given source-paths into an automatically chosen target directory. one use case is browsing files with a file manager and using right-click actions to collect specific files

 ### delete-empty-files
 delete broken links in the given directory or current directory and sub-directories